 In recent years, the PRC has not experienced significant inflation, and thus inflation has not had a significant effect on our business during the past three years.
-According to the China Statistical Bureau, China's overall national inflation rate, as represented by the general consumer price index, was approximately 4.8%, 5.9% and -0.7% in 2007, 2008 and 2009, respectively.
+According to the China Statistical Bureau, China's overall national inflation rate, as represented by the general consumer price index, was approximately 4.8% and 5.9% in 2007 and 2008, respectively.
 Deflation could negatively affect our business as it would be a disincentive for prospective property buyers to make a purchase.
+In 2009, China experienced deflation of approximately 0.7%.
 Historically, we have not been materially affected by any inflation or deflation.